originphp/website/source/docs/view/form-helper.md

 - type: use this to override the type, text,textarea,number,date,time,datetime,select,checkbox,radio,password and file
 - div: change the name of the div that input element is wrapped in e.g. form-group
 - class: change the name of the class of the input element e.g. form-input
-- label: (default:true), boolean, a string which will be the label text, or an array with the text key and any other options
+- label: (default:true), boolean, a string which will be the label text, or an array with the text key and any other options, e.g. ['text'=>'Custom','class'=>'foo]
 - escape: (default:true) escape values

 All other options will be passed to the form element, if it does not recognize the option it will treat it as an attribute.
+Attributes that have a value of boolean will set either the key or ignore it totally, e.g. ['disabled'=>true] or ['disabled'=>false] which just ignores, this makes it easier to toggle disabled HTML elements

 ```php
 echo $this->Form->control('name',['placeholder' => 'enter your name']);